isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-label-plastic-chairs-by-scratching/index.md

 Preparation is key to ensuring that the scratching process goes smoothly and that the final result is clean and legible.

-1. Clean the Surface: Begin by thoroughly [cleaning the surface](https://pestpolicy.com/does-lysol-kill-bed-bugs/) where you intend to label the chair.
+1. Clean the Surface: Begin by thoroughly [cleaning the surface](https://pestpolicy.com/does-lysol-kill-bed-bugs/)where you intend to label the chair.
 Plastic chairs tend to accumulate dust, dirt, and oils over time, which can interfere with the scratching process.
 Use a mild detergent or alcohol wipe to clean the area, then allow it to dry completely.

 2. Choose the Right Spot: The location of the label is important.
 Select an area on the chair that is easily visible, yet not prone to excessive wear.
 The backrest or underside of the seat is typically ideal for labeling.